Fraser Maclean

-Shahi Islam, Director of Affordable Housing, Homes England, will cover the Social and Affordable Homes Programme 2026-2036, backed by £39 billion in funding, and with bidding opening in February 2026.
+New Government funding aims to boost supply and improve quality through the Social and Affordable Homes Programme. Â Shahi Islam, Director of Affordable Housing, Homes England will cover the Social and Affordable Homes Programme 2026-2036, backed by ÂŁ39 billion in funding, and with bidding having opened in February 2026.
 How will the SAHP support the delivery of specialist and supported housing, including schemes for older people?
 Hear about the programme details and learn how to align bids with government priorities and local needs.

 Join our legal surgery to understand your legal obligations, including the impact of Awaab’s Law and the Renters’ Rights Act on tenancies and rights within supported housing.

 Hear about best practice multi-agency collaboration to support tenants with multiple and high support needs, such as those experiencing mental health conditions, domestic abuse, addiction or trauma.
-We will share person-centred approaches to care, staff and safeguarding best practice, and effective ways to assist the transition into independent living.

 Bringing together local authorities and housing associations, supported housing providers, ALMOs, charities, specialist providers and health partners, join us to gain the latest updates on regulation, funding and government priorities, to network, and share practical solutions for supported housing.